stefmsft/TeamsDeviceAccount/README.md

 # TeamsDeviceAccount
-This project to drop the latest scripts I made to create a functional M365 Account for Surface HUB ou MTR
+This project purpose is to drop the latest scripts I made to create a functional M365 Account for Surface HUB or MTR

 # Scripts